Biomedical Engineer

 Entry level

-For biomedical engineers working in research, it is typical to study for a PhD in Biomedical engineering before taking a position as a researcher or lecturer at a university or higher education institution.
-Those studying for a PhD will have a supervisor to support them through their studies and can receive additional training and guidance from organisations like Vitae which are there to support the professional development of biomedical engineers in the early stages of their career.
+For biomedical engineers working in research, it is typical to study for a PhD in Biomedical Engineering before taking a position as a researcher or lecturer at a university or higher education institution.
+Those studying for a PhD will have a supervisor to support them through their studies and can receive additional training and guidance from organisations like Vitae, which are there to support the professional development of biomedical engineers in the early stages of their career.

 Future career

-If you think you’d like to work in industry then progression to senior roles is done through the company or organisation you’re developing products for.
-You could work your way up to a senior role in production, marketing or management or choose to specialise in technical advice or quality assurance.
+If you think you’d like to work in industry, then progression to senior roles is done through the company or organisation you’re developing products for.
+You could work your way up to a senior role in production, marketing or management, or choose to specialise in technical advice or quality assurance.

 Biomedical engineer salaries

-• You then progress to Band 6 where salaries range from £31,365 to £37,890 per year
+• You then progress to Band 6, where salaries range from £37,338 to £44,962 per year

-• This goes up to Band 7 which is between £38,890 and £44,503 per year, requiring significant experience
+• This goes up to Band 7, which is between £46,148 and £52,809 per year, requiring significant experience

 Qualifications and training

 Reaching the right level of qualifications and having great experience helps you secure a job on the career path you want.
-Here is an idea of the education and training that you need to succeed as a biomedical engineer:
+Here is an idea of the education and training you need to succeed as a biomedical engineer:

 Education

 However, there are other routes depending on where you would like to work.
-The Royal Navy and the Royal Airforce offer sponsored biomedical science degrees.If you don’t want to go down the degree route, you could secure a healthcare science practitioner apprenticeship.
-You can explore the apprenticeships available with this government apprenticeship search tool.
+The Royal Navy and the Royal Airforce offer sponsored biomedical science degrees.
+If you don’t want to go down the degree route, you could secure a healthcare science practitioner apprenticeship.
 For other ways to get into engineering without a degree take a look at how to get into engineering without a BEng.

 Work experience